Computational Finance: Pricing and Valuation, 5 credits

-Entry requirements: 120 credits in science/engineering.
-Scientific Computing II, 5 credits, or Scientific Computing, Bridging Course, 5 credits.
-Financial Derivatives is recommended.
+Entry requirements: 120 credits in science/engineering including one of the courses Scientific Computing II / Scientific Computing, Bridging Course / Introduction to Scientific Computing.
 Proficiency in English equivalent to the Swedish upper secondary course English 6.

 If you are not a citizen of a European Union (EU) or European Economic Area (EEA) country, or Switzerland, you are required to pay application or tuition fees.
 Formal exchange students will be exempted from tuition fees, as well as the application fee.
 Read more about fees.

 Application fee: SEK 900

 Tuition fee, first semester: SEK 12,083